intel/university-curriculum-enabling-tool/README.md

 - **Expert Advisor:** Lecturers can customize and enhance their teaching resources, generate assignments, quizzes, and research prompts, and access tools to support effective course delivery.
 - **Learning Companion:** Students benefit from personalized learning experiences, including practice quizzes, material summarization, and interactive note-taking, both within and beyond the content provided by lecturers.

-Powered by Intel CPUs and GPUs, the tool ensures accurate, contextually relevant responses, making it a valuable asset for curriculum development, teaching, and student learning.
+Powered by Intel® CPUs and GPUs, the tool ensures accurate, contextually relevant responses, making it a valuable asset for curriculum development, teaching, and student learning.

 ## System Requirements